joerg-holland/ionic4-cordova-start/README.md

 # Ionic4-Cordova-Start Template
-This is a Ionic4-Cordova-Start template with the Ionic version 4.0.0-rc.1.
+This is a Ionic4-Cordova-Start template with the Ionic/Angular version 4.0.0.

 ## Required software
 Please install the following software before continue.